 Working for Richard Pedranti Architect, Michelle was exposed to the concept of Passive House and recently completed the rigorous classroom training and exam.
 Michelle is now a Certified Passive House Consultant (CPHC).

 Michelle is equally excited to be returning back to her roots in Northeast, Pennsylvania where her passion for design originated.
 She has particularly appreciated experiencing how RPA has applied Passive House in her own backyard in Scranton, Pennsylvania.
-Her future plans consist of continuing her education in graduate school and growing her knowledge of design for low energy buildings.

 Edgar B. Brannon Jr.